-On 11 December 1912, he married Mildred Gordon (?-1968) of Thorold, Ontario.
-They had one daughter, Patricia Gordon Collard (wife of W. J. Condo).
-He was a member of the Manitoba Club, Vancouver Club, St. Charles Country Club, Fellowship Club, St. Andrew’s Society of Winnipeg, Lakewood Country Club, and AF & AM (Fort Garry Lodge and Niagara-on-the-Lake branches).
-He was also a member of the Engineering Institute of Canada.
+On 11 December 1912, he married Mildred Gordon (1887-1968) of Thorold, Ontario.
+They had one daughter, Patricia Gordon Collard (1916-2010, wife of Willard John Condo).
+He was a member of the Manitoba Club, Vancouver Club, St. Charles Country Club, Fellowship Club, St. Andrew’s Society of Winnipeg, Lakewood Country Club, AF & AM (Fort Garry Lodge and Niagara-on-the-Lake Lodge), and Engineering Institute of Canada.

 Obituary, Winnipeg Free Press, 22 April 1963, page 26.